-MUSICALS AND "AMERICA" Radio-Television-Film 345 Theater & Dance 357T / Women's & Gender Studies 340 Fall 2022 Syllabus Class meetings: 2-3:15pm Tuesdays and Thursdays, CMA 3.116 Screenings: 5-7:30pm Tuesdays, CMA 3.116 Course Canvas site: https://utexas.instructure.com/courses/1341259 Professor: Dr. Mary Beltrán Office and email: CMA 6.124B, mary.beltran@austin.utexas.edu Office hours: 3:30-4:30pm Tuesdays and 10-am12pm Thursdays at CMA 6.124B, and by appointment.
-Please schedule a meeting on the Signup Sheet or just drop in if no one else is scheduled.

-Teaching Assistant: Laura Brown, PhD Candidate, Media Studies Email: lauracbrown@utexas.edu Office hours: By appointment Course Description The American musical has long been a popular genre through which storytellers, performers and audiences reimagine who we are and how the nation defines itself with respect to norms of race, gender, sexuality, ethnicity, class, and citizenship.
+MUSICALS AND "AMERICA" Radio-Television-Film 345 Theater & Dance 357T / Women's & Gender Studies 340 Unique #s 09450 / 26087 / 44494 Spring 2024 Syllabus Class meetings: MWF 9-9:50, CMA 3.120 Screenings: 5-7:30pm Mondays, CMA 3.116 Course Canvas site: https://utexas.instructure.com/courses/1379775 Professor: Dr. Mary Beltrán Office and email: CMA 6.124B, mary.beltran@austin.utexas.edu, or through Canvas, linked above Office hours: 2-3pm Mondays and 12-2pm Wednesdays at CMA 6.124B, and by appointment.
+You can schedule meetings on the Signup Sheet (meetings on Zoom can be requested) or just drop in when no one else is scheduled.
+Meetings also can be scheduled at other times by appointment.
+Course Description The American musical has long been a popular genre through which storytellers, performers and audiences reimagine who we are and how the nation defines itself with respect to norms of race, gender, sexuality, ethnicity, class, and citizenship.
 It also has been a forum for stories about social issues of the day, with its conventions as popular entertainment allowing boundary-pushing content to be given voice.
 Musicals and "America" surveys the genre's history and evolution, with an emphasis on musical and dance films and television series since the 1950s, and provides tools for critical analysis of musical narratives, performances involving song and/or dance, and the representation of identities across the decades.
 We'll watch a number of ground-breaking films and television series in this history (including Rent, Funny Girl, Zoot Suit, and Crazy Ex-Girlfriend), and read and respond to scholarship on Hollywood, Broadway and television musicals, with a focus on the ways in which cinematic renditions of song and dance make meaning.
+This course carries UT's Cultural Diversity in the U.S. Flag, which means that it is meant to increase your familiarity with the cultural experiences and perspectives of marginalized groups in the United States as well as how culture works within a social and political context.
+We will critically study how African Americans, Latinos, and other Americans of color and how women and LGBTQ individuals have been depicted in and have participated in the creation of theatrical, film, and television musicals in the last century.
+You should therefore expect a substantial portion of your grade to come from the study of and reflection on these contextualized cultural experiences.
 Course Objectives.
 By the end of the semester, students will: